How to Get John Muir Trail Permits for the 2025 Hiking Season

 For a full gear review, check out: John Muir Trail Gear List (lightweight)!

-How to Get a John Muir Trail (JMT) Permit, John Muir Trail, California, blonde girl wearing a yellow backpacking backpack standing on a rock in front of a green and turquoise lake with mountains surrounding on a sunny day
+How to Get a John Muir Trail JMT Permit, John Muir Trail, California, blonde girl wearing a yellow backpacking backpack standing on a rock in front of a green and turquoise lake with mountains surrounding on a sunny day

 Disclaimer: Some of the links in this blog post are affiliate links, meaning I receive a small percentage of every purchase at no additional cost to you.
 Read more about my affiliate policy here.